-Household pets and other domestic animals such as animals at petting zoos can also carry and spread the Yersinia bacteria.
-It is easy for people, especially young children, to get infected by putting their hands or fingers in, or near, their mouth after they have handled a pet or animal infected with Yersinia bacteria.
+Household pets and other domestic animals such as animals at petting zoos can carry and spread Yersinia bacteria.
+It is easy for people, especially young children, to get infected by putting their hands or fingers in, or near, their mouth after they have handled an infected pet or animal.